-It is important that you check your university email account regularly.
-Loan reminders, overdue notices, and messages about reservations and loans are always sent via email.
+It's important that you check your university email account regularly, or set up auto-forwarding to your personal email account; messages about recalled loans and reservations are always sent via email.

-At the start of your course you will be contacted with details of your library, email and Blackboard* accounts.
-If you visit the campus you are welcome to use any of the computers in the Library or the 24/7 IT Suite, or you can bring your own device and connect to the BGU wi-fi network; for more information on this and other library facilities see our Facilities and Equipment LibGuide.
+If you visit the campus you are welcome to use the computers in the Library, or you can bring your own device and connect to BGU wi-fi.